ArnuldOnData/devops-projects/project-2/README.md

 ## Sample Python project to learn GitHub Actions

-This program convers converts a list of temperatures from Celsium to Fahrenheit.
+This program convers convers a list of temperatures from Celsium to Fahrenheit.

 ## What is Project-1